 - ERR list of errors and warnings - TABLE.HTML, TABLE.TXT, TABLE.TAB, TABLE.CSV, TABLE.XML tabulated report of the bin and monthly data in HTML, space delimited, tab delimited, comma delimited, or XML format.
-This is one of the primary of output files. - CSV, TAB, or TXT time series output from the Output:Variable input object in a comma, tab, or space delimited format (generated by the ReadVarsESO postprocessor) - METER.CSV, METER.TAB, or METER.CSV File time series output from the Output:Meter input object in a comma, tab, or space delimited format (generated by the ReadVarsESO postprocessor) - SQL sqlite3 output database format - EIO additional EnergyPlus results - RDD list of output variables available from the run - MDD list of output meters available from the run - MTD list of meter component variables
+This is one of the primary of output files. - CSV, TAB, or TXT time series output from the Output:Variable input object in a comma, tab, or space delimited format (generated by the ReadVarsESO postprocessor or directly from EnergyPlus using OutputControl:Files) - METER.CSV, METER.TAB, or METER.CSV File time series output from the Output:Meter input object in a comma, tab, or space delimited format (generated by the ReadVarsESO postprocessor or directly from EnergyPlus using OutputControl:Files) - SQL sglite3 output database format